nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
-  e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

-* If prefixes such as `n/` or `a/` appear at the start of a word, they will be interpreted as parameters.
-There is no functionality to prevent this.<br>
+* If parameter prefixes such as `n/` or `a/` appear at the start of a word, they will be interpreted as parameters even if they were intended to be a part of the person's name. v1.5 will include the ability to escape prefixes.<br>
   e.g `a/John Doe t/The Wide a/iger` will be interpreted as "iger" for the author's name and "The Wide" for the book's title, instead of "John Doe" for the author's name and "The Wide a/iger" for the book title.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list users`, `exit` and `clear all`) will be ignored.<br>